AmineElkhalidy/AmineElkhalidy/README.md

   - ❤️ Interested in **web technologies**, mainly **React.js**.

 - 👨‍💻 All of my projects are available at: [amineelkhalidy.vercel.app](https://amineelkhalidy.vercel.app)
-> I am opened to freelancing or working remotly opportunities...
+> I am opened for freelancing or working remotly opportunities...

 ### Get in touch with me using:
 - Email: a.amineelkhalidy@gmail.com